Topl/topl-btc-bridge/microsite/docs/architectural-views/state-machine.md

 The monitor has the following states:

-- **MWaitingForBTCDeposit**: The monitor is waiting for a deposit of BTC to the federation address.
+- **MWaitingForBTCDeposit**: The monitor is waiting for a deposit of BTC to the escrow address.
-- **MConfirmingBTCDeposit**: The monitor is confirming the deposit of BTC to the federation address.
+- **MConfirmingBTCDeposit**: The monitor is confirming the deposit of BTC to the escrow address.
 - **MMintingTBTC**: The monitor is minting tBTC.
 - **MConfirmingTBTCMint**: The monitor is confirming the mint of tBTC.
 - **MWaitingForRedemption**: The monitor is waiting for a redemption of tBTC.